 In recent years, more than a thousand young men and women have left Germany to join Islamist terrorist organisations, primarily in Syria and Iraq, most of them under 30 years old.
 At the same time, a Salafist infrastructure has developed in Germany in recent years, which is dedicated to a wide range of activities, but above all to youth work.
 But radical anti-democratic ideologies are also finding their way into young people’s rooms, toxic messages that promote black and white thinking and extremist worldviews.
 The aim of the MotherSchools is to counteract the radicalisation of young people through mothers.

 The programme began in Germany in 2017 with MotherSchools groups convening in four Lower Franconian locations.
 Between 2018 and 2020, WwB implemented another three rounds, introducing two new regions with groups in Augsburg and Nürnberg in 2019 and Hessen in 2020.
-The fifth iteration rolled-out in 2021, expanding its impact in the region of Bavaria.
-WwB are currently implementing a sixth roll-out in Darmstadt, allowing MotherSchools to continue growing within Germany.
+Expanding its impact in both Bavaria and Hessen in 2021-2022, WwB rolled-out a fifth iteration in Augsburg, Passau, and Regensburg and returned in 2022-2023 for a sixth iteration in Regensburg and Frankfurt area.
+WwB are currently implementing the seventh round in Hessen and Bavaria, allowing MotherSchools to continue growing within Germany.
 The following sections outline further details of MotherSchools in Germany, as it has progressed since 2017.

-After the successful implementation of two groups in 2021 with participants coming from Afghanistan, Women without Borders will open a new region in 2022, Darmstadt, Hessen.
-Together with its local partner Rumi imPuls e.V. two groups will be implemented from May onwards.
+After the successful implementation of two groups in 2021 with participants coming from Afghanistan, Women without Borders continued in Hessen with the implementation of two groups in the Frankfurt area with its local partner Rumi imPuls e.V. and three groups in Regensburg with CampusAsyl e.V.

 In 2021 the MotherSchools movement in Bavaria continued to grow.
 In addition to Augsburg, the prevention program was also implemented in Regensburg and Passau.
 Due to the Covid-19 pandemic, the graduation ceremonies took place in small groups and online.